Catlyn4/My-Phonebook/README.md

 # My-Phonebook
-It where you can add,edit,view and delete your contacts.
+It is where you can add,edit,view and delete your contacts.